BVG Class E: Batch 3

-Construction began for the extension of Line E from Friedrichsfelde to Tierpark, to serve the Tierpark Zoo there.
-In order to increase the capacity for the extension, BVB had to get 4 trains from the DR Class 275.
+Construction began for the extension of Line E from Friedrichsfelde to Tierpark, to serve the Tierpark zoo there.
+To increase the capacity for the extension, the BVB had to get 4 trains from the DR Class 275.
 These trains were converted between 9 September 1972 and 25 January 1973.

 Batch 4

-After the opening of Tierpark station, there was a need to increase capacity on the Line E. Therefore, BVB had to convert five more trains which is from the DR Class 275.
+After the opening of the Tierpark station, there was a need to increase capacity on Line E. Therefore, the BVB had to convert five more trains which is from the DR Class 275.
 These trains were delivered between 1975 and 1982.

 Batch 5

-BVB had the need to order new trains because of the extension of line E from Tierpark to the Hellersdorf area and Hönow.
-BVB had contracted several trains from the Berlin S-Bahn and those selected D57/D60 units from the BVG which was originally destined to be scrapped.
+The BVB needed to order new trains because of the extension of line E from Tierpark to the Hellersdorf area and Hönow.
+It had contracted several trains from the Berlin S-Bahn and those selected D57/D60 units from the BVG which was originally destined to be scrapped.
 The first two prototypes started delivery in May 1986 before the subsequent delivery in September 1986.
 The condition was later reversed.
-For safety reasons, the ceilings of the manufacturer plate was given after the trains were burnt out at Klosterstraße station.
-25 double-end cars were also added into the fleet for the D class trains, whereas the remainder of 41 were line E. The last of these trains were delivered before September 1990, just before Die Wende.
+For safety reasons, the ceilings of the manufacturer plate were given after the trains were burnt out at the Klosterstraße station.
+25 double-end cars were also added to the fleet for the D class trains, whereas the remainder of 41 were on Line E. The last of these trains were delivered before September 1990, just before Die Wende.

 EIV trains

 The GDR or the BVB had already planned further.
-Although it had developed over 40 years, many parts of these train came mostly from S-Bahn trains which were built in the 1920s and the 1930s, and thus was very old.
+Although it had developed over 40 years, many parts of these trains came mostly from S-Bahn trains which were built in the 1920s and the 1930s and thus were very old.
 On the other hand, enormous efforts have been made by the industry to develop a modern S-Bahn train.
-This then succeeded so well with the DR Class 270 (now DBAG Class 485), which were produced in the years 1987-92 for Deutsche Reichsbahn.
-In LEW Hennigsdorf in the 1980s there were already plans for a new subway train for large profile line E as the successor to the E-III trains.
-They had dimensioned the timeframe so that the mid-90s should be started with the delivery of this thoroughly modern trains.
+This then succeeded so well with the DR Class 270 (now DBAG Class 485), which was produced in the years 1987 to 1992 for the Deutsche Reichsbahn.
+In LEW Hennigsdorf in the 1980s, there were already plans for a new subway train for the large profile line E as the successor to the E-III trains.
+They had dimensioned the timeframe so that the mid-90s should have started with the delivery of these thoroughly modern trains.
 These trains were to be installed with AC drive, among other things, which would have been a novelty for local trains in the GDR.
 Design studies for this new type of train were abandoned in 1990.

 Accidents

 Over the years, the EIII has repeatedly suffered minor accidents and damage.
-In addition there were four major accidents in the period from 1972 to 1992, although, as a rule, only property damage arose.
+In addition, there were four major accidents in the period from 1972 to 1992, although, as a rule, only property damage arose.

 In March 1972 there was a rear-end collision in the Lichtenberg subway station, the train 101 040 was damaged.
 It was rebuilt until 1974 at RAW Schöneweide.